Renewalists believe these gifts are for today. This is an old-fashioned Bible study, word by word. line upon line. I thoroughly revised this post.

 It is used 15 times.
 It is translated in the NIV as “good” or “better” (Matt.
 5:29-30; 18:6; 19:10; John 11:50; 16:7; 18:4; Heb.
 12:10); “beneficial” (1 Cor.
 6:12; 19:23); “bring together (Acts 19:19); “common good” (here); “best” (2 Cor.
 8:10); “gained” (2 Cor.
 12:1).

-We are still doing a word by word, verse by verse commentary.
+We are still doing a verse by verse commentary.

 8: